 The way we like to think of it is that, when someone joins your company, they’re signing up to what you offer them as an employer (your employer value proposition), much like they’d how they’d sign up to any other product or service.

-This is why collecting regular employee feedback through methods such as surveys, stay interviews, and exit interviews is a must if you want to find out why people are staying at/leaving your company.
+This is why collecting regular employee feedback through methods such as surveys, stay interviews, and exit interviews is crucial if you want to find out why people are staying at/leaving your company.

-Gathering feedback, and, importantly, acting on has never been easier with the host of digital tools available.
-It also demonstrates to employees you are about them.
+Gathering feedback, and, importantly, acting on it has never been easier with the host of digital tools available.
+It also demonstrates to employees you care about them.
 Hey, we’ve already done some for you!

 Best of luck with your retention efforts.
 Some further resources to help: